The Story and Meaning Behind Nine Eric Clapton Songs

-Category: Art/Music Hits: 7Eric Clapton -Photo by Majvdl
+Category: Art/Music Hits: 10Eric Clapton -Photo by Majvdl

 Since the mid-1960s, Clapton has left us all pondering on what the true meaning behind his often ambiguous songs may be.
 Ever wondered what Clapton was going on about in “Badge”?
 Or who the woman with the “long blonde hair” was in “Wonderful Tonight”?
 Well, here are the stories behind nine of EC’s most talked about tracks!